 But genetics aren’t everything and other hypotheses have also been put forward.
 The first is the possibility of a viral link, the focus being on enteroviruses, which can cause infections from a very young age, even while still in the womb.
 Viral infections are also thought to play a role in other autoimmune conditions.
 But we still don’t know if the infection actually causes the autoimmunity or if it is simply a triggering factor.

 Related to this viral hypothesis, vaccines – accused of all kinds of evils – have also been held up as suspects in Type 1 diabetes.
 However, the various studies published to date on the subject tend to exonerate them.

 Another hypothesis that’s being taken seriously by scientists is the hygiene theory.
-According to this, excessive hygiene means that our children are exposed to fewer infections, making their under-used immune systems “hyper-reactive” and thereby encouraging a rise in autoimmune conditions, including Type 1 diabetes.
+According to this, excessive hygiene means that our children are exposed to fewer infections, causing their under-used immune systems to be “hyper-reactive” and thereby encouraging a rise in autoimmune conditions, including Type 1 diabetes.
 Early exposure to infections is believed to help bolster the immune system and regulate its response to attacks.
 However, current scientific data do not yet provide sufficient evidence to support the hygiene theory as a main cause of Type 1 diabetes.

 Can Stress Be A Cause Of Type 1 Diabetes?

 We sometimes hear about cases of Type 1 diabetes “caused by emotional stress” or psychological trauma.
 It would actually be more prudent here to talk about triggering factors accelerating the manifestation of the disease and the development of symptoms.
 While it’s true that a period of intense stress or an infection may coincide with a diagnosis of Type 1 diabetes, in all likelihood, the condition was already present.